lakshman-devops/Devops/README.md

 # Devops
-This repositry created for practising devops. updated from ubuntu machine- root user
+This repositry created for practising devops. updated from ubuntu machine- root user. this is lakshman updating from ubuntu user